Abdul Jabbar Junejo

 Dr. Abdul Jabbar Junejo (26 November 1935 – 12 July 2011) was a Sindhi writer, poet, novelist, story-writer, critic, linguist, historian and musicologist of Sindh, Pakistan.

 Early life

-He was born on 26 November 1935 at Pir Fateh Shah Village, District Badin, Sindh, Pakistan.
-He did his MA in Sindhi in 1962 with distinguished marks and was awarded the gold medal.
-He earned his Ph.D. on the topic: “The Influence of Persian Poetry on Sindhi Poetry”.
+He was born on 26 November 1935 at Pir Fateh Shah village, District Badin, Sindh, Pakistan.
+In 1962, he did his MA in Sindhi with distinction and was awarded the gold medal.
+He earned his Ph.D. with his thesis on “The Influence of Persian Poetry on Sindhi Poetry”.
 He had a good deal of language competence in English, Chinese and Persian.

 Career

 He started his career as a junior lecturer in 1960; later on he joined the Department of Sindhi, University of Sindh, Jamshoro as a lecturer in Sindhi in 1962.
-He served as the chairperson of the Department of Sindhi and also meritoriously climbed to the level of the Dean, Faculty of Art, University of Sindh, Jamshoro.
-He also served as a director of Laar Museum 2004 to 2007.
+He served as the chairperson of the Department of Sindhi and also meritoriously rose to become the Dean, Faculty of Art, University of Sindh, Jamshoro.
+He also served as a director of Laar Museum from 2004 to 2007.